-Sup Supporting Principles: Def ining Outcomes Sustainable Economic, Social and Environmental Benefits Hov v we do this: The Council's long term vision and priorities are set out in the Strategic Plan 2020-2024.
-The document provides the basis for the Council's overall strategy, planning and decisions.
-The Local Plan encourages sustainable development within the Lichfield District area, and includes policies on a number of key themes, including sustainable communities, infrastructure, homes for the future, economic development and enterprise, A The key priority outcomes that the Plan aims to achieve are: • Enabling people - to help themselves and others; to collaborate and engage with us; to live healthy and active lives. • Shaping place - to keep it clean, green and safe; to protect our most valuable assets; to make sure sustainability and infrastructure needs are balanced. • Developing prosperity - to encourage growth; to enhance the District for visitors; to invest in the future. • A good Council - that is financially sound, transparent and accountable; is innovative and customer focussed; has respect for everyone.
-Cabinet and Leadership Team have identified the top priority issues that needed to be addressed to ensure these are achieved over the next 12 - 18 months.
-These priorities form the basis of the Medium Term Priorities Plan and Service Plans.
+Sup porting Principles: ining Outcomes Sustainable Economic, Social and Environmental Benefits Hov v we do this: Def ining Outcomes Sustainable Economic, Social and Environmental Benefits The Local Plan encourages sustainable development within the Lichfield District area, and includes policies on a number of key themes, including sustainable communities, infrastructure, homes for the future, economic development and enterprise, and healthy and safe communities.
+The Council publishes an Infrastructure Funding Statement (IFS).
+The statement explains how the spending of forecasted income from CIL and Section 106 planning obligations will be prioritised.
+The Council is promoting Neighbourhood Plans which will guide future development, enable parish areas to receive a share of the financial benefits of development (Community Infrastructure Levy), and also allow them to set their own priorities for its investment.
+The procurement strategy seeks to embed social value principles (social, economic and environmental) in procurement and contract management.
+Consideration is given to the environmental impact, financial implications and social impact (equality, diversity, human rights, crime &amp; safety) of all Cabinet decisions.
+A These priorities form the basis of the Medium Term Priorities Plan and Service Plans.
 Officers responsible for the Delivery Plan and Service Plan actions update the Pentana system to ensure performance on each individual action is registered in a central location, enabling officers and Members to access real-time performance information.
 Performance reporting takes place in line with reporting on the Council's Medium Term Financial Strategy facilitating informed consideration of performance and budgetary pressures.
 The Council works with partner organisations where there are shared objectives and clear economic benefits from joint working.